Epstein zeta method for many-body lattice sums: Introduction

 \section{Introduction}

 Predicting the properties of exotic materials, given their chemical composition, is a central goal of computational quantum chemistry and condensed matter physics.
 Using many-body perturbation theory, the energy per particle can be expanded in a formally exact series, where many-body interactions arise as corrections to additive two-body contributions \cite{muser2023interatomic}.
 These corrections are known to be important for ultracold crystals of noble gases, such as solid Argon, where they can contribute up to 9\,\% of the cohesive energy \cite{schwerdtfeger2016towards}.
 It has further been suggested that three-body interactions can contribute up to $51\,\%$ of the binding energy of bilayer graphene \cite{anatole2010two}.
-Even if the spatial dependency of the many-body interaction potential has been determined, for instance by coupled-cluster theory \cite{smits2020first}, the evaluation of the resulting energy is highly challenging as a slowly converging and high-dimensional singular lattice sum needs to be computed \cite{hermannConvergenceManybodyExpansion2007}.
+Even if the spatial dependency of the many-body interaction potential has been determined, for instance by coupled-cluster theory \cite{smits2020first}, the evaluation of the resulting energy is highly challenging as a high-dimensional singular lattice sum, which converges only slowly with increasing summation cutoff, needs to be computed \cite{hermannConvergenceManybodyExpansion2007}.

 In third-order perturbation theory, an effective interaction between trimers of atoms arises.
 The leading order contribution to the three-body potential at large distances due to quantum dipole fluctions has been independently derived by Axilrod and Teller \cite{axilrod1943interaction}, and Muto \cite{muto1943force} (in Japanese).
 A detailed derivation can be found in Refs.~\cite{bade1957drude,axilrod1951triple,bell1970multipolar}. \begin{definition}[Axilrod-Teller-Muto potential and cohesive energy] Consider a trimer of particles at positions $\bm r^{(1)},\bm r^{(2)},\bm r^{(3)}\in \mathds R^d$ with relative distance vectors $\bm x= \bm r^{(2)}-\bm r^{(1)}$, $\bm y= \bm r^{(3)}-\bm r^{(1)}$ and $\bm z=\bm r^{(3)}-\bm r^{(2)}$.
 The ATM potential then reads